 • CAG may respond to issues that are broad or politically complex and/or may change over time, so time and resources needed to implement change could vary

-Join Us Be a part of FIMR and make meaningful changes to improve services, systems and resources for families, and reduce stillbirths and infant deaths.
-Contact Kelsey Lunsford, FIMR Coordinator, Healthy Start at 352-313-6500 x8062 or klunsford@wellflorida.org.
+Join Us Be a part of Fetal and Infant Mortality Review and make meaningful changes to improve services, systems and resources for families, and reduce stillbirths and infant deaths.
+Contact Kelsey Lunsford, Fetal and Infant Mortality Review Coordinator, Healthy Start at 352-313-6500 x8062 or vromey@wellflorida.org.

 UPCOMING MEETINGS